Venue Registrations

 If you need to change this arrangement, please contact [email protected] as soon as possible.

-There is no charge for allocated seating.
-However, we will need to work with you to build a seating map in the ticketing system, and this can take some time.
+• There is no charge if your venue has allocated seating.
+However, we will need to work with you to build a seating map in our ticketing system and have this in place as early as possible.

 Inclusivity and diversity are at the heart of Midsumma Festival.
-As such, we're dedicated to making the festival accessible to audiences with disability.
+As such, we're dedicated to making the festival accessible to d/Deaf, disabled and neurodiverse audiences.

 Gender and Sexuality Inclusivity

-Accessibility isn’t just about wheelchair ramps and Auslan interpreters.
-Although they are important - it’s also about attitude and language.
-At Midsumma, we actively encourage full diversity at events regardless of gender identity or sexual orientation.
+Accessibility isn’t just about wheelchair ramps and Auslan interpreters — although they are important.
+It’s also about attitude and language.

 Accessible Bathrooms